 In general, Kenya is a very accessible country.
 There are few restrictions that would prevent most travelers from visiting the sovereign state under normal circumstances.

-However, with the 2019-2020 outbreak of coronavirus (COVID-19) causing international concern, a growing number of governments around the world are putting entry restrictions in place for foreign travelers.
+However, with the 2019-2020 outbreak of coronavirus (COVID-19) causing international concern, a number of governments around the world are putting entry restrictions in place for foreign travelers.
 Kenya is no exception.

 Several new travel restrictions for Kenya have been implemented due to COVID-19.
 As a result, many overseas visitors are currently not allowed to travel to the East African state.

 Kenya has introduced strict travel restrictions due to COVID-19.
 These regulations are aimed at controlling the spread of the virus and preventing a rise in cases in the country itself.

 So far, Kenya has had a relatively low number of cases of people infected with the coronavirus.
 Nevertheless, as the number of cases worldwide continues to rise, the decision was made to restrict entry to the country: